AdrianoGratani/Pac-Man-for-Desktop/README.md

   - this method gets called in the `animation()` to draw each block. it just calls the context and uses the built in `drawImage()`
   - drawImage takes three parameters, first for the sprite image (taken as constructor argument, when the instance is initialized based       on the specific partition of the map array. ...this will be explained later), second for the position of the instance on the x axis,      and thir for the position in the y axis.

+// ./classes/ghost.js = the enemies of Pacman.

+  { enemies has same shape and size as Pacman, they move up, down, right and left, just like Pacman, but slighty slower. the animation logic of the game implements a function which detect collision between ghosts and Pacman, based on conditionals. if the collision occurs, the game stops and the player loses the game. }